maidsafe/sn_routing/docs/put_flow.md

           *->> |__PmidManager__ {Put.Sy, So}
           *->  |_PmidNode_ [Store ?
 Flow_Completed : Primary?
 TryToRemoveSacrificial : PutFailure]

-Note : when routing_node realise it is acting as ClientManager, handle_put will be called three times to trigger Primary, Backup and Sacrificial copies of data to be stored to network.
+Note : with the current routing API design, the put request of Backup and Sacrificial copies will be sent using the same put request as Primary.
-Only when Primary is not allowed to be put, then ClientManager will send back a PutFailure to Client
+However, the DestinationAddress will be used to differentiate the different type of copy. i.e. requiring a hash verification process in DataManager and PmidNode to replace the data_name

 --
 #####MaidManager::PutFailure